WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-30-Flake-is-about-control.markdown

 I also avoid as much as I can the phrase "flaky tests."
-I slip here and there because sometimes attention is directed at the output of a specific piece of testing collateral, especially an automated check, that may producing inconsistent results, so people say "flaky test."
+I slip here and there because sometimes attention is directed at the output of a specific piece of testing collateral, especially an automated check, that may produce inconsistent results at whic point people say "flaky test."
 My problem with that label is it suggests a foregone conclusion that something is wrong with the test procedure, and that the result, just for being different on multiple